JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/project_cleanup/index.md

 With the IDE, reformatting code is simple.
 In fact, it's something you will do constantly.
-You currently have `App.test.tsx` open.
+You currently have `App.tsx` open.
 Let's use the `Reformat Code` action (`Ctrl-Alt-L` Win/Linux, `Alt-Cmd-L` macOS) to set everything to proper indentation.

-Close that tab and go back to `App.tsx`.
+Let's do the same for the `App.test.tsx` file.
-Do the same `Reformat Code` operation there as well.
+Open it and do the same `Reformat Code` operation there as well.

 ## Code Formatting with Prettier